 This short, but ever-popular tale is a young woman’s take on humanity and horror.
 Mary Shelley was just 21 when Frankenstein was first published in 1818, and the book is widely regarded as the first popular science fiction/horror novel.
 While you surely know the monster and the story of mad scientist Victor Frankenstein bringing him to life, it’s a much darker and more philosophical book than what pop culture has made it out to be.
 You learn about science, ego, pride, and ultimately, what it means to be human.

 Hamlet by William Shakespeare

 Every man needs to read some Shakespeare during his lifetime.
 Hamlet is a great place to start.
 You know the line: “to be or not to be,” but do you know the context and real meaning behind it?
 Doubtful.
-The cliff notes intro to the story: Prince Hamlet is summoned home from school to attend his father’s funeral, and is shocked to learn his mother already remarried.
-The Queen has wed Hamlet’s Uncle Claudius, his father’s brother.
-And worse, Claudius has crowned himself King despite the fact that Hamlet was meant to be the heir to the throne.
+The CliffsNotes intro to the story: Prince Hamlet is summoned home from school to attend his father’s funeral, and is shocked to learn his mother already remarried.
+The queen has wed Hamlet’s Uncle Claudius, his father’s brother.
+And worse, Claudius has crowned himself king despite the fact that Hamlet was meant to be the heir to the throne.
 Hamlet suspects foul play. *Cue dramatic music.*

 A Tale of Two Cities by Charles Dickens